 The Equity Working Group collectively identified the tools we are using to help guide this work as follows:

-- To value other people’s opinions, take the time to hear them, and be present.
+• To value other people’s opinions, listen to them, and be present.

 Be active in our community

 - Recognize our own power to build a company, an organization, and a community that fights racism, misogyny, homophobia, xenophobia, and all intolerant beliefs and actions.